Scheme to Defraud Defense Lawyer in West Palm Beach

 Organized Scheme to Defraud in West Palm Beach

 Florida Statute 817.034

 This statute aims to prosecute individuals involved in highly organized criminal operations such as wire fraud, bank fraud, security fraud, and money laundering.
-These pieces of legislation both involve complex statutory schemes that significantly increase the scope of possible punishments for individuals charged with bank fraud or other organized crime activities.
+These pieces of legislation both involve complex statutory schemes that significantly increase the scope of possible punishments for individuals charged with bank fraud or other organized crime activities in West Palm Beach.
 The complexity of these laws and the crimes they apply to make it extremely important that individuals charged with bank fraud in Colorado seek representation from a criminal defense attorney experienced with the intricacies of both the COCA and the RICO.

 Florida Communications Fraud Act.–

 (a) The Legislature recognizes that schemes to defraud have proliferated in the United States in recent years and that many operators of schemes to defraud use communications technology to solicit victims and thereby conceal their identities and overcome a victim’s normal resistance to sales pressure by delivering a personalized sales message.

 (b) It is the intent of the Legislature to prevent the use of communications technology in furtherance of schemes to defraud by consolidating former statutes concerning schemes to defraud and organized fraud to permit prosecution of these crimes utilizing the legal precedent available under federal mail and wire fraud statutes.

 (2) SHORT TITLE.—This section may be cited as the “Florida Communications Fraud Act.”

 (3) DEFINITIONS.—As used in this section, the term: